British Rail Class 56: Model railways

+OO gauge

 Mainline Railways introduced OO gauge Class 56s in 1983; one in BR large logo livery and 56079 in BR blue.
 It was later re-issued by Dapol Model Railways in their range.
 Following the sale by Dapol of their tooling to Hornby, in 1998 Hornby Railways launched its first version of the BR Class 56 in OO gauge, using the former Mainline Railways tooling.
 In late 2007, Hornby introduced a completely new, re-tooled range of BR Class 56 models in OO gauge, with examples in BR blue and Railfreight grey liveries.
 A couple of months later in early 2008, Hornby added a third model in the form of 56128 Burton Power Station, in Railfreight Coal Sector livery.
+In 2021, Cavalex announced that the Class 56 would be its first powered locomotive.
+The first batch arrived in early 2024 with a selection of 14 different identities.
+These covered the four different designs of the class.
+A second batch was confirmed in June 2024, which included new livery and body style combinations, and small amendments to the models.

+N gauge and O gauge

+The Class 56 has also been manufactured in N gauge by Graham Farish and Dapol.
+The original Graham Farish tooling, which dated from 1993, was updated in 2003.
+Dapol introduced its N gauge class 56 in 2012, with the manufacturer announcing in 2023 that re-tooling would include an all-new bodyshell to allow for accurate representation of the original Romanian and later UK-built locomotives.
+The Class 56 was also produced in O gauge by Heljan.